 Sometimes you’ll want to sell the shared ownership property.
 You can sell the house at any time, but you must tell the housing association in writing.
 There are two ways that you can do this.
 Firstly you can just sell the share that you own or secondly you can staircase to 100% simultaneously with the sale.
 With the second option the buyers will not need to be approved as when completion takes place it will no longer be shared ownership.

-For more details about shared ownership please contact Michael Tuck New Homes in Gloucester on 01452 726443.
+For more details about shared ownership developments in Gloucester that we have available please contact Michael Tuck New Homes in Gloucester on 01452 726443.